davecb/Play-it-Again-Sam/cmd/runLoadTest/runLoadTest.md

 -crash
 * exit on an error by the system under test.
-  This stops the program whe it gets an error (other than a 404, which is soemthing we often have as part of a test).
+  This stops the program whe it gets an error (other than a 404, which is something we often have as part of a test).
 Used to stop on any unexpected issue, so you can fix it.

 -d